The Alignment Curse: Modality Alignment Supercharges Audio Attacks via Text Transfer: Experiment

 \subsection{Main Results}

-Table~\ref{main_results} summarizes the attack success rates of the evaluated methods across five omni-models.
-The low success rates of naive attacks in both text and audio modalities indicate that all evaluated models incorporate non-trivial safety alignment and are able to reject plain harmful requests.
-This confirms that the comparison is meaningful and that observed differences are attributable to attack strategies rather than lack of baseline alignment.
-We further observe that most jailbreak methods attain high keyword success rates (KW), suggesting that safety guardrails are frequently bypassed and that models tend to respond rather than refuse.
-As keyword matching alone does not capture the harmfulness of generated content, our analysis primarily focuses on the SR metric, which better reflects harmfulness of the response.
-Overall, textual jailbreak attacks achieve the highest average SR across models, revealing a pronounced text-centric vulnerability in omni-models.
-It raises serious concerns especially in real-world scenarios where text modality is accessible for attackers.
-Below, we present more detailed observations to further analyze these results.
+Tables~\ref{tab:main_results} and \ref{tab:adv_results} summarize attack success rates across five omni-models.
+The low success rates of naive attacks in both text and audio modalities indicate that all models exhibit non-trivial safety alignment and can reject plain harmful requests.
+This ensures that observed differences stem from attack strategies rather than weak baseline defenses.
+We also observe that most jailbreak methods achieve high keyword success rates (KW), indicating frequent compliance.
+However, since KW alone does not capture the harmfulness of generated content, we focus primarily on the SR metric, which better reflects content harmfulness.
+Overall, text attacks achieve the highest average SR across models, revealing a pronounced \textit{text-centric} vulnerability in omni-models.

-\paragraph{Observation 1: Surprisingly Strong Performance of Text-Transferred Audio Attacks} Text-transferred audio attacks such as AutoDAN-Turbo (A) and PAP (A) consistently perform comparably to, and often outperform, dedicated audio-based jailbreak methods across models, establishing them as strong baselines for future audio red-teaming. \textit{This result empirically confirms that vulnerabilities exploited by textual jailbreaks can propagate to the audio modality.}
+\paragraph{Surprisingly Strong Performance of Text-Transferred Audio Attacks} Text-transferred audio attacks (e.g., AutoDAN-Turbo (A), PAP (A)) consistently match or outperform dedicated audio-based attacks on most models. \textit{This result empirically confirms that vulnerabilities exploited by text attacks propagate effectively to the audio modality in omni-models.} In particular, PAP (A) achieves the highest average SR score among audio attacks, outperforming existing audio-based attacks.
+Moreover, the Alignment Curse suggests that text-transferred attacks will \textit{continue to improve} as modality alignment tightens.
+To ensure a fair comparison, we further analyze attack effectiveness under different modality access assumptions, i.e., audio-only access and text \& audio access in Section~\ref{sec:cross-model}.

-We further analyze attack effectiveness under different modality access assumptions.
-Among audio-based attacks, \textbf{SSJ} and \textbf{Dialogue Attack} require access to both text and audio modalities, whereas \textbf{Speech Editing} and \textbf{VoiceJailbreak} assume audio-only access.
-First, SSJ and Dialogue Attack underperform all three textual jailbreak methods according to average SR. This highlights a critical limitation: when attackers have access to the text modality, directly applying textual jailbreaks yields substantially higher success rates than audio-based attacks that also assume text access.
-Second, to enable a fair comparison with Speech Editing and VoiceJailbreak under an audio-only threat model, we evaluate text-transferred audio attacks generated using a surrogate model, as described in Section~\ref{sec:cross-model}.
-Even under this stricter setting, text-transferred audio jailbreaks consistently outperform audio-only jailbreak methods (see Table~\ref{tab:transfer_results}).